AnnaGoanna/spacelabyrinth3d/README.md

 1. Download the directory *src/SpaceLabyrinth3D*.
 2. Open it with Unity 2017.4.0f1 (64-bit) or higher.
-3. Choose *File -> Build & Run*.
+3. Choose *File -> Build & Run* from the menu.

-4. Have fun playing!
+or

+1. Download zipped build from https://mega.nz/#!xwFW0CBa!oN5zLMNa52KpcLaf8J5DOF0ePy2bKB7qKOSmRXeFq1Y.
+2. Unzip it.
+3. Run *spacelabyrinth3d.exe*.

 ## Technology used